Wenchang Wang: Story

 In addition to being a respected warrior, Wenchang Wang was well respected as a model for filiality.
-The Book of Emperor Zi Tong records: "Wenchang was had a mature mind at birth.
+The Book of Emperor Zi Tong records: "Wenchang had a mature mind at birth.
 His mother breastfed him even though she was perilously ill and malnourished.
 In the middle of the night, Wenchang cut flesh from his own thighs and fed it to his mother.
 She was then cured of her illness."

 Wenchang Wang also appears in other texts, where he is praised for other noble virtues.
 The book Wenchang Emperor and the States He Stabilized states: "He descended into the mortal world seventy-three times as a shidafu" (a scholar-bureaucrat position in the emperor's government of feudal China).
 Wenchang was uncorrupted, upright and just, and never dealt out harsh punishments to the people.
 He allegedly helps people when they have hardships, saves those who are in trouble, has compassion for the lonely, forgives people's mistakes, and leaves peace and stability everywhere he goes.
 Because of this, the Jade Emperor put him in charge of the elections of village leaders.

+Besides that, structures dedicated to the high god Wenchang and his subordinate Kuixing were a pervasive feature of cityscapes in late imperial China, as represented in local gazetteers.